open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/mysql.md

 ## Requirements

-Using the OpenMetadata Redshift connector requires supporting services and software.
-Please ensure your host system meets the requirements listed below.
-Then continue to follow the procedure for setting up a Redshift service and ingestion workflow using the OpenMetadata UI.
+Using the OpenMetadata ClickHouse connector requires supporting services and software.
+Please ensure that your host system meets the requirements listed below.
+Then continue to follow the procedure for setting up a ClickHouse service and ingestion workflow using the OpenMetadata UI.